The PMIEF Liaison provides a vital communications and activities link between the PMI Educational Foundation and a PMI Chapter.

 - PMIEF has 3 areas of focus:

-- Preparing youth for success in life through the use of projects to teach primary and secondary school students project management skills.
-Also training teachers in the use of PM.
+Preparing youth for success in life through the use of projects to teach primary and secondary school students project management skills.
+Also training teachers in the use of project management.

-- Helping students realize their dreams through academic scholarships, internships, doctoral research grants, and visiting professorships.
+Helping students realize their dreams through academic and professional development scholarships, as well as providing student and professional awards.

-- Helping nonprofit and NGO organizations use their limited resources more efficiently and effectively by increasing their PM capacity.
+Helping nonprofit and NGO organizations use their limited resources more efficiently and effectively by increasing their project management capacity.

 - The extent of work the PMIEF is able to accomplish depends on its ability to raise funds.

-- Utilize PMIEF resources for the benefit of the community and community’s members.
+- Utilize PMIEF resources for the benefit of the chapter and the chapter’s members.

 - Engage members and meet members’ needs by creating a deeper and longer lasting impact on the people of the world through project management.

-- Use PM to contribute to society locally and around the globe.
+- Use project management to contribute to society locally and around the globe.